Rutgers, The State University of New Jersey

 Clinical Settings

-Patient privacy is governed by HIPAA.
-Information about patients and/or their circumstances should not appear on social media sites.
+Confidentiality and Patient Privacy: Patient privacy is governed by HIPAA.
+Information about patients and/or their circumstances should not be discussed outside of the clinical setting and should not appear on social media sites.

-When participating in clinical, the School of Nursing uniform should be clean, pressed, and well-maintained.
-Students are expected to wear the uniform in its entirety unless otherwise directed.
+• Baccalaureate Nursing Students Only: When participating in clinicals, the School of Nursing uniform should be clean, pressed, and well-maintained.
+Students are expected to wear the uniform in its entirety unless otherwise directed by the clinical site.

 Patient Safety

-A student who recognizes that she or he has made a clinical error is obligated to report the situation to their instructor immediately and to take necessary measures to ensure subsequent patient safety.
+Students who recognize that they have made a clinical error are obligated to report the situation to their instructor immediately and to take necessary measures to ensure subsequent patient safety.

-A report of student misconduct or infringement with regard to this code may initiate a grievance process that could lead to dismissal and, if appropriate, may be reported to the New Jersey State Board on Nursing.
-Violation of federal, state, and local laws may be applicable, and, as appropriate, would be reported to law enforcement officers.
-These standards of conduct shall not diminish or remove the applicability of policies and procedures and, where in conflict, policies shall control over the standards herein.
-A report of student misconduct or infringement with regard to this code may initiate a grievance process that could lead to dismissal and, if appropriate, may be reported to the New Jersey State Board on Nursing.
-Violation of federal, state, and local laws may be applicable, and, as appropriate, would be reported to law enforcement officers.
-These standards of conduct shall not diminish or remove the applicability of universitywide policies and procedures and, where in conflict, universitywide policies shall control over the standards herein.
+A report of student misconduct or infringement with regard to this Code may initiate a grievance process that could lead to dismissal and, if appropriate, may be reported to the New Jersey State Board on Nursing.
+Violation of federal, state and local laws may be applicable and as appropriate, would be reported to law enforcement officers.
+These standards of conduct shall not diminish or remove the 2 applicability of University-wide policies and procedures and, where in conflict, University- wide policies shall control over the standards herein.

 Catalogs Home